-- All subgroups, except for Asian students, saw declining drop-out rates between 2015 and 2019. - White, Black, and SWD students had the lowest drop out rates between 1 and 2 percent in 2019. - Hispanic and English Learner students continue to have the highest dropout rates, though 2019 marks the lowest in five years for both groups.
+- All subgroups, except for Asian students, saw declining drop-out rates between 2015 and 2019.

+- Black and White students had a drop out rate of less than 1 percent in 2019.

+- Hispanic and English

+Learner students continue

+to have the highest

+dropout rates, though

+2019 marks the lowest in

+five years for both groups.